diffeo/go-coordinate/README.md

 The `coordinate summary` command, and the most basic flows that create work specs, add work units, get work, and complete it work.
 This passes almost but not quite all of the Python tests.
-In particular, there is no special handling for UUID data.
-Continuous jobs are believed to be broken as well.
+Continuous jobs are believed to be broken.
 Binary-string work unit keys probably also do not work; they must be UTF-8, especially for the PostgreSQL backend.
 The PostgreSQL backend in particular also needs real concurrency testing.